Navigating mental health in the workplace

 What if an employee covertly records a disciplinary or grievance hearing?
 In most circumstances, they will only be able to admit as evidence the parts of the recordings in which they were present.
 Where the employee was not present (i.e. where a disciplinary panel has requested some time to deliberate) this part of the recording will not usually be admissible as evidence.

 Most employers believe that covertly obtained recordings are inadmissible in a court of law or in an Employment Tribunal.
-However, there has been a recent legal case that suggests that employers should take care as this may not always be the case.
+However, a legal case in 2014 suggests that employers should take care as this may not always be the case.
 It may be that conversations that are covertly recorded may be admissible in evidence at any subsequent Tribunal hearing at the discretion of the Tribunal.

 It is therefore important for employers to keep in mind that, in these days where many employees will have the ability to covertly record proceedings on a mobile phone, care should be taken that all discussions at, and relating to a hearing, are appropriate in the circumstances.
 This includes any verbal or written communications that would need to be provided to the Tribunal at the disclosure stages of a case should a claim be submitted.